bluzky/orangecms/README.md

 # OrangeCMS - CMS admin for your static site

-# ⚠️ Warning: This project is under heavy construction and refactoring

 > **OrangeCMS is a admin app for static site on github.
 Instead of creating/editing file on your local and push to git repo.
-You are now can manage your content with Web UI and your editors don't have to know anything about git**
+You are now can manage your content with Web UI and your content editors don't have to know anything about git**

 ## DEMO
 - [Admin page](http://demo-orangecms.pawtools.org/) username: demo@example.com, password: 123123